SommerAntje/sommerantje.github.io/contents/de/blog/deploy-nuxt-app-to-github-pages.md

 I needed pull requests not to trigger a deployment because I am  developing my blog content on WIP:Pull requests as part of my personal workflow.

-**Wrong CNAME configuration within the deployment action**
+**Wrong CNAME configuration**

-At the beginning I've missed adding my apex domain to the cname configuration at the deployment action.
+At the beginning I've missed adding my apex domain to the cname configuration within the deployment action and creating a CNAME file in my directory contaning my subdomain.

 That caused a deletation of my custom domain entry within the GitHub pages settings with the consequence that each time a deployment action has been executed my domain entry appears to be empty and therefore my User page site down.